-Restructuring provision is recognised in accordance to AASB 137, Provisions.
-Contractual obligation to restructure arises when the Association has a detailed formal plan and there is already valid expectation for those involved that the restructuring is to be made, in which the plan has been communicated to the affected employees.
+Restructuring provision is recognised in accordance with AASB 137 - Provisions.
+Contractual obligation to restructure arises when the Association has a detailed formal plan and has raised a valid expectation in those affected that it will carry out the restructuring by starting to implement that plan or announcing its main features to those affected by it.